superseriousbusiness/gotosocial/docs/federation/interaction_policy.md

 When receiving an `Activity` or a post-like `Object` with an `approvedBy` value attached to it, remote instances should:

 1. Validate that the host/domain of the `approvedBy` URI is equal to the host/domain of the author of the post being interacted with.
-2. Dereference the `approvedBy` URI/ID to get the approval object (see [Approval Objects](#approval-types)).
+2. Dereference the `approvedBy` URI/ID to get the approval object (see [Approval Objects](#approval-objects)).
-3.
+3. Check the type of the approval to ensure it's the correct one, eg., an `Announce` should have an `approvedBy` URI/ID set on it that points to an `AnnounceApproval`, not a `ReplyApproval` or a `LikeApproval`.
+4. Check that the approval has an `attributedTo` value equal to the URI/ID of the actor being interacted with.

-They should then validate that the approval has -- at minimum -- an `object` value equal to the `id` of the interaction `Activity` or `Object`, and an `actor` value equal to the author of the post being interacted with.
+5. Check that the approval has an `object` value equal to the `id` of the interaction `Activity` or `Object`.

-Moreover, they should .

-If the `Accept` cannot be dereferenced, or does not pass validity checks, the interaction should be considered invalid and dropped.
+If the approval cannot be dereferenced, or does not pass validity checks, the interaction should be considered invalid and dropped.

-!!! info "`Accepts` should be dereferenceable"
-    As a consequence of the validation mechanism, instances should make sure that they serve a valid ActivityPub response to dereferences of `Accept` URIs that pertain to an `interactionPolicy`.
-If they do not, they inadvertently risk restricting the ability of remote instances to distribute their posts.
+!!! warning
+    Versions 0.17.x and 0.18.x of GoToSocial did not include a `result` pointing towards an approval type.
+Instead, the URI/ID of the `Accept` was sent in the `approvedBy` field.

+    Version 0.18.x of GoToSocial is partially forward-compatible with approval types, since it can validate approval using either a dereferenced `Accept` or a dereferenced approval type, while still sending out an `Accept` URI itself in the `approvedBy` field.

+    Versions of GoToSocial from 0.19.x upwards will send out an `approvedBy` pointing to an approval type, as described in this document, not an `Accept`.

 ### Validating presence in a Followers / Following collection

-If an `Actor` interacting with an `object` (via `Like`, `inReplyTo`, or `Announce`) is permitted to do that interaction based on their presence in a `Followers` or `Following` collection in the `always` field of an interaction policy, then their server **should still wait** for an `Accept` to be received from the server of the target actor, before distributing the interaction more widely with the `approvedBy` property set to the URI of the `Accept`.
+If an `Actor` interacting with an `object` (via `Like`, `inReplyTo`, or `Announce`) is permitted to do that interaction based on their presence in a `Followers` or `Following` collection in the `always` field of an interaction policy, then their server **should still wait** for an `Accept` to be received from the server of the target actor, before distributing the interaction more widely with the `approvedBy` property set to the URI/ID of the approval.

 This is to prevent scenarios where third servers have to somehow verify the presence of the interacting `Actor` in the `Followers` or `Following` collection of the `Actor` being interacted with.
-It is simpler to allow the target server to do that verification, and to trust that their `Accept` implicitly agrees that the interacting `Actor` is present in the relevant collection.
+It is simpler to allow the target server to do that verification, and to trust that their approval implicitly agrees that the interacting `Actor` is present in the relevant collection.

 Likewise, when receiving an interaction from an `Actor` whose permission to interact matches with one of the `Following` or `Followers` collections in the `always` property, the server of the interacted-with `Actor` should ensure that they *always* send out an `Accept` as soon as possible, so that the interacting `Actor` server can send out the `Activity` with the proper proof of acceptance.

 This process should bypass the normal "pending approval" stage whereby the server of the `Actor` being interacted with notifies them of the pending interaction, and waits for them to accept or reject, since there is no point notifying an `Actor` of a pending approval that they have already explicitly agreed to.
 In the GoToSocial codebase in particular, this is called "preapproval".

 ### Optional behaviors